tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 In above example, new line is printed every second with useful information and the difference between the old data point.

-* `keys`: Represents Event Keys
+* `keys`: Represents all the keys present in the redis database which in case of event service are EventKeys
 * `clients`: Represents total number of clients currently connected to redis server
 * `requests`: Represents total number of redis commands processed along with delta between every interval, in this case 1 second
-* `connections`: Represents total number of connections opened by redis server
+* `connections`: Represents total number of socket connections opened to redis server

-The -i <interval> option in this case works as a modifier in order to change the frequency at which new lines are emitted.
+The `-i <interval>` option in this case works as a modifier in order to change the frequency at which new lines are emitted.
 The default is one second.

 You can explicitly pass hostname and port of redis server while running `redis-cli`
 ```